Italy may be in Easter lockdown, but the party’s on at sea

 “Let’s say that after such a long time of restrictions and closures, this was a choice done for our mental health,” said Federico Marzocchi, who joined the cruise with his wife and 10-year-old son Matteo.

-The cruise industry is hoping for a gradual opening this spring.
+The European cruise industry is looking to expand the reopening this spring.

 Cruises are circulating on Spain’s Canary islands in the Atlantic Ocean off the coast of Africa, including the company AIDA catering to German tourists.
 Costa Cruises, which with MSC is one of Europe’s largest cruise companies, will resume cruises on May 1, with seven-night Italy-only cruises.
 Costa plans to begin sailing in the western Mediterranean from mid-June.